adrianfurlanc/Juego-Lucha/README.md

 # Pokemon Fighting Game

-You can view the webpage in the following link: [Pokemon Fighting Game](https:// adrianfurlanc.github.io/Juego-Lucha)
+You can view the webpage in the following link: https://adrianfurlanc.github.io/Juego-Lucha/

 The current repo is a fighting game of Pokemon characters.
 Hope you enjoy it!